Schwungus/PNEngine/README.md

 Players can unready or leave the game by pressing `Backspace` on their keyboard or `Select` on their gamepad.

-### Online

-Online multiplayer uses delay-based netcode, so you need minimal latency between players for a smooth experience.
-Desyncs entirely depend on the mods that users have enabled and whether or not they are properly scripted for full determinism.

-You need to be in the title screen (use the console command `title` as a shortcut) in order to host a netgame with `host [port]`.
-Other players will then be able to connect to it using `connect <ip> [port]`.

-Note that only a single local player may be active at a time and input modes will not function while a netgame is active.

 ## Credits

 PNEngine was created by **[Can't Sleep](https://cantsleep.cc)**.